yig/graphics662-curves/README.md

 ## Debugging

-You can debug the tester binary by running `build-dir/test/evaluate` in your debugger.
+You can debug the tester binary by running `build-dir/test/evaluate` or the `run_test` target in your debugger.

 You can debug the GUI, too.
 After you open the web page, the browser will connect via websocket to `websocketd`, which will launch the `serve/CurveJSONServer` binary.
 Then you can attach to the `CurveJSONServer` process in your debugger.
 If this doesn't work for you, try the `BUILTIN_WEBSOCKET_SERVER` approach.